FenzXT/FRANTIC_BOT/README.md

 1 - Clone The Repository

-2 - Go And Read .env File For Full INFO!
+2 - Go And Read The Above .env File For Full INFO!

 ---